 What Are Secured Debts?

-Debts that are categorized as secured debts have an asset attached to them that is also known as collateral.
+Secured debts have an asset attached to them, and this asset is known as collateral.
 A lender will place a lien on the collateral.
-This lien provides the lender the opportunity to seize the asset if you do not make the required payments on time, or fail to make the payments.
+And, this lien provides the lender the opportunity to seize the asset if you do not make the required payments on time or fail to make the payments altogether.

-After the lender gains ownership of your assets, the assets can be sold to pay off the debt that you owe.
-Furthermore, if the amount gained from the sale does not pay off the debt, you will be required to pay the difference.
+After the lender gains ownership of your assets, the lender can sell the assets to pay off the debt that you owe.
+Furthermore, if the amount gained from the sale does not pay off the debt, the lender can require you to pay the difference.

 There is an easy way to understand the difference between secured debt versus unsecured debt.
 Two examples of secured debt are mortgages and vehicle finance loans.
-The mortgage on your home or property is secured by the property.
-A vehicle loan is secured by that vehicle.
+The property secures the mortgage on your home.
+Your vehicle secures the vehicle loan.
 If you fail to make payments on time, the lender has every right to repossess or foreclose on the collateral.

 What Are Unsecured Debts?